Twitch Streamer PikaChulita Doesn't Just Talk The Talk

 “I can talk a hole in the side of somebody’s head,” Katie Robinson laughs.
 And it’s true.
 What was supposed to be an hour-long conversation with the Twitch streamer extends well into two-and-a-half hours, but I don’t mind.
 Because when Robinson speaks, she has real things to say.

 In our recent video call, the 27-year-old gamer, better known as PikaChulita, chatters away in a silky, steady tone.
-In one breath, she goes from dreaming about traveling without Covid restrictions to an island destination for her still-to-be-planned honeymoon to orating the importance of avoiding colonizer behavior.
+In one breath, she goes from dreaming about travelling without Covid restrictions to an island destination for her still-to-be-planned honeymoon to orating the importance of avoiding coloniser behaviour.
 “When you go to places [like Hawaii] and they're literally telling you, ‘Hey, don't come here,’ and you just ignore that, it's very insensitive to the native population or to the locals.
 I’m trying to be mindful of that so I’m waiting.”

 Advertisement